berkekiran/smart-contracts/token-contracts/erc20/README.md

 The contract has several key features:

 - **Roles**: The contract defines two roles, `ADMIN` and `MINTER`, which have permissions to perform certain actions.
 - **Token Contract**: The contract interacts with an ERC20 token contract, which is specified at the time of contract deployment.
 - **Token Minting**: The contract allows for minting of tokens by any address, with checks for minting status, minting price, and maximum supply.

-## ERC20Basic.sol

-The `ERC20Basic.sol` contract is a simpler version that allows for basic minting of tokens.
-It maintains a token counter to keep track of the total supply of tokens.
-The contract allows for minting of tokens by any address, with checks for minting status, minting price, and maximum supply.

-### Overview

-The contract uses the OpenZeppelin contracts for `ERC20` (an interface for ERC20 tokens) and `Ownable` (for basic access control).

-The contract has several key features:

-- **Token Contract**: The contract interacts with an ERC20 token contract, which is specified at the time of contract deployment.
-- **Token Minting**: The contract allows for minting of tokens by any address, with checks for minting status, minting price, and maximum supply.